benxh1995/free-chatbot/readme.md

 - [] ?Choose model in settings modal?

 Optional:
-- [] Implement a way to save the chatbot's responses to local storage
+- [x] Implement a way to save the chatbot's responses to local storage
+- [] Implement a name to "name" the conversations, and make a function to summarize the conversation to a title using the LLM
 - [] Implement a way to save the chatbot's responses to a file (to allow for a rapid creationg of datasets?)
 - [] Implement auto-modes for the creation of LLM instruction tuning datasets
 - [] Implement Langchain or AutoGPT for advanced functionality (e.g. plugins, browsing the internet, summarization of texts, and multi agents)